Officials hoping to open downtown library before May

 "The last one percent seems to drag on forever," Asst.
 Library Director, Mary Stein said.

-Library Director, Spencer Watts, gave Board of Control members and update on the project Thursday.
+Library Director, Spencer Watts, gave Board of Control members an update on the project Thursday.

 "We still are going to have a little bit of time we're going to need before we're ready to be open for the public," Watts said.
 "I wish that was going to be sooner."